 Silence or inaction cannot be construed as acceptance of an offer.
 The offeree must actively communicate their acceptance to the offeror.
 The offeror cannot impose a condition that non-compliance will be deemed acceptable.

-A key concept in contract law is distinguishing between an offer and an invitation to treat.
+A key concept in contract law in business is distinguishing between an offer and an invitation to treat.
 An offer is a definite proposal to enter into a contract, whereas an invitation to treat is simply an invitation for someone else to make an offer.
 This distinction is crucial because only an offer, when accepted, can form a legally binding contract.
+Additionally, understanding the key differences between an agreement and a contract helps businesses ensure they are forming enforceable legal relationships rather than informal or non-binding arrangements.

 For example, a car advertisement with a listed price is generally considered an invitation to treat, not an offer.
 The potential buyer makes the offer when they express their willingness to buy the car at the advertised price.
 The seller can then accept or reject this offer.
 Similarly, goods displayed on a store shelf are an invitation to treat; the customer makes the offer at the checkout.
 Understanding this difference is vital for businesses to avoid unintentionally entering into contracts they didn't intend to create.